-General Motors Canada is the Canadian subsidiary of General Motors and it produces and sells vehicles under the Chevrolet, Buick, GMC and Cadillac brands.
+General Motors Canada produces and sells vehicles under the Chevrolet, Buick, GMC and Cadillac brands.
 With a workforce of more than 23,000, GM Canada represents one of Canada’s largest automotive dealer networks.

 There are few tougher markets for selling new vehicles than Toronto.
 With its mix of young renters, culturally diverse suburbanites and wealthy older families, the Greater Toronto Area is complex, hyper-competitive and more diverse than other markets.
-As part of Chevrolet’s sales strategy, GM wanted to pursue a new data-driven analysis to better understand its Toronto buyers.
-But it needed buy-in from its 18 Toronto area Chevrolet dealers to switch from focusing on aspirational targets at the national or regional level to adopting a local segmentation approach using data and analytics.
+As part of Chevrolet’s sales strategy, GM wanted to better understand its Toronto buyers.
+However, they needed buy-in from its 18 Toronto area Chevrolet dealers to switch from focusing on aspirational targets at the national or regional level to adopting a local segmentation approach using data and analytics.

 To better understand who buys General Motors vehicles, we looked at their customer base within the City of Toronto through the lens of PRIZM, our comprehensive segmentation system.
 We then divided the automaker’s customers into one of seven groups to target for direct marketing.